kguzek/guzek-uk-liveseries-server/README.md

     vi whitelist.json
     ```

-11. Apply the database schema to your local database using a Prisma migration:
+11. Apply the database schema to your local database using a Prisma migration and generate the client:

     ```bash
-    bunx prisma migrate deploy
+    bunx prisma migrate deploy && bun run db:generate
     ```

 12. Compile the TypeScript code into an executable: